awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 Amazon RDS supports Oracle version 19c, which includes Oracle Enterprise Edition and Oracle Standard Edition Two\.

 Oracle 19c version 19\.0\.0\.0 includes many new features and updates from the previous version\.
 In this section, you can find the features and changes important to using Oracle 19c version 19\.0\.0\.0 on Amazon RDS\.
-For a complete list of the changes, see the [Oracle Database 19c](https://docs.oracle.com/en/database/oracle/oracle-database/19/index.html) documentation\.
-For a complete list of features supported by each Oracle 19c edition, see [ Permitted Features, Options, and Management Packs by Oracle Database Offering](https://docs.oracle.com/en/database/oracle/oracle-database/19/dblic/Licensing-Information.html#GUID-0F9EB85D-4610-4EDF-89C2-4916A0E7AC87) in the Oracle documentation\.
+For a complete list of the changes, see the [Oracle database 19c](https://docs.oracle.com/en/database/oracle/oracle-database/19/index.html) documentation\.
+For a complete list of features supported by each Oracle 19c edition, see [ Permitted features, options, and management packs by Oracle database offering](https://docs.oracle.com/en/database/oracle/oracle-database/19/dblic/Licensing-Information.html#GUID-0F9EB85D-4610-4EDF-89C2-4916A0E7AC87) in the Oracle documentation\.

-### Amazon RDS Parameter Changes for Oracle 19c Version 19\.0\.0\.0<a name="Oracle.Concepts.FeatureSupport.19c.Parameters"></a>
+### Amazon RDS parameter changes for Oracle 19c version 19\.0\.0\.0<a name="Oracle.Concepts.FeatureSupport.19c.Parameters"></a>

 Oracle 19c version 19\.0\.0\.0 includes several new parameters and parameters with new ranges and new default values\.